 Community moderators, who have the task of keeping discussions and/or forum areas clean and updated, include the following positions: High Elder, Elder Council, Community Manager, Division Commanders, and Department Officers.

-Moderators of our community are given some extra tools to do so in the areas they are charged with overseeing (community or divisional) with the Feature, Pin, Hide, Lock, Move, and/or Merge options.
+Moderators of our community are given some extra tools to do so in the areas they are charged with overseeing (community or divisional).
 These tools are to be used only for the purpose of the betterment of the community.
-All moderation should include a PM to the party being moderated with the reason for the action taken, with two exceptions:
+All moderation should include a PM to the party being moderated with the reason for the action taken, with these exceptions:

 - If a duplicate thread or post is made; in this case, no PM is necessary and the duplicate thread may be merged with the original or deleted